hipe/tmx/system/doc/issues/027-the-stubbed-filesystem-narrative.md

-a stubbed filesystem is defined by an absolute (real filesystem) path to a manifest file. the manifest file is simply a list of paths (absolute or relative) that constitute the imaginary files and directories of the stubbed fileystem. (directories are the paths that end in "/".)
+a stubbed filesystem is defined by an absolute (real filesystem) path to a manifest file. the manifest file is simply a list of paths (absolute or relative) that constitute the imaginary files and directories of the stubbed filesystem. (directories are the paths that end in "/".)

 the function of the stubbed filesystem is to act like a real filesystem that has these nodes and these nodes only (unless otherwise noted); but